ustwo/engineering-blog/src/content/articles/2024-02-12-getting-started-with-visionos.md

 title: Getting started with VisionOS
 author: Chris Davis
 date: 2024-02-12
+description: A short guide on how to get up and running with RealityKit on VisionOS.
 thumbnail: ../../assets/images/articles/visionos/thumbnail.jpeg
+thumbnailAlt: Photo of a white Apple keyboard
+tags: visionos, realitykit
 ---

 Hi, This is a short guide on how to get up and running with RealityKit on VisionOS.